 High protein flour absorbs more water than low protein flour.
 This stands to reason since more protein means it needs more water to activate the gluten.
 And remember, we’ve already made an end run around 5-10% of the gluten by gelatinizing that flour instead.

-In short, expect your dough to be stickier than standard bread dough.
+In short, expect your tangzhong dough to be a bit stickier than standard bread dough.

 Yes.
 I found reference to rice flour tang zhong and corn flour (corn starch) tangzhong here on Samayalarai: Cooking is Divine.
 I have not tried either method, but since, in the case of the wheat flour, the gluten is taken out of the equation leaving only gelatinized starches, it is my guess that there would be very little difference in the texture of the end products.